 The extent to which our political leaders have compromised with the country’s dignity to reach an understanding with terrorists and so-called separatists and even with Pakistan, has been a direct result of our culture being taken hostage by the false and destructive narrative of self-tormenting and self-doubting secularism.
 In our quest to appear moral and secular and democratic, our politics has reflected and spewed the worst kind of destructions.
 Evidently, as the increasingly venomous political reaction towards the Balakot strikes show, this is still the case.
 It shows that the country is set to go through a lot more hardships to purge it of the elements that have hobbled and haunted it.

 The Balakot strikes have opened an important chapter in India’s national security policy, despite the internal disarray.
 It has raised a bar on India’s response to terrorism which would be difficult to redact by any future government.
 That bar needs to be raised even further till it is ingrained in India’s psyche and national character that weakness is unacceptable.
-Till India comes to a full realization of the Divine in the nation, our collective spiritual density will continue to elude us.
+Till India comes to a full realization of the Divine in the nation, our collective spiritual destiny will continue to elude us.
 It is clear that impediments continue to abound and more impact is needed for national awakening to become permanent and unshakeable.
 We have made a beginning now, as the Balakot strikes, for the first time, gave expression to the collective public will, which has otherwise been always sacrificed at the altar of petty, utilitarian interests.